 - benefit changes,

-- actual versus expected experience, or
+- · actual versus expected experience, or

 - changes in actuarial assumptions or other inputs.

 Benefit changes, which are reflected immediately, will increase PE if there is a benefit improvement for existing System members, or decrease PE if there is a benefit reduction.
-For the year ended June 30, 2021, there were no benefit changes to be recognized.
+For the year ended June 30, 2024, the Omnibus Pensions and Retirement Bill (HF 5040/SF 4643) lowered the normal retirement age for Tier 2 members from 66 to 65 effective July 1, 2024 (previously July 1, 2025) and HF 3100 provided for a one-time lump sum cost-of-living adjustment for retirees.
+These changes are detailed in Section V of this report.

 The next item to be recognized is the portion of current year changes in TPL due to actual versus expected experience for the year.
 The portion to recognize in the current year is determined by spreading the total change over the average expected remaining service life of the entire System membership at the beginning of the measurement period.
 The average expected remaining service life of active members is the average number of years the active members are expected to remain in covered employment.
-At the beginning of the measurement period, this number is 15.55 years.
+At the beginning of the measurement period, this number is 15.76 years.
 The average expected remaining service life of the inactive members is zero.
 Therefore, the recognition period is the weighted average of these two amounts, rounded to the nearest integer, or 6 years.

 The last item under changes in TPL is changes in actuarial assumptions or other inputs.
-There was one change in the actuarial assumptions since the Prior Measurement Date.
-The investment return assumption was decreased from 7.50% to 7.00%.
-This change will be recognized over the average expected remaining service life of the entire System membership, using the same approach that applied to experience gains and losses as described earlier.
+There were several changes to the set of demographic assumptions since the Prior Measurement Date.
+Please see Section V of this report for more details.
+These changes will be recognized over the average expected remaining service life of the entire System membership, using the same approach that applied to experience gains and losses as described earlier.